Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

-(3) \textbf{Single-LRO Queries with Full Coverage} (to address \textbf{Q2}): For each LRO type and operand in Table~\ref{tab:op-tax}, the benchmark should respectively include a set of single-LRO queries, enabling fine-grained evaluation and implementation comparison at the operator level.
+(3) \textbf{Complete Single-LRO Coverage in Isolation} (to address Q2): The benchmark should include a dedicated set of single-LRO queries, each involving only one LRO, while collectively covering every LRO type and operand listed in Table~\ref{tab:op-tax}.

-(4) \textbf{Multi-LRO Queries with Stratification} (to resolve \textbf{Q3}): The benchmark should include more challenging multi-LRO queries that require composing multiple LROs within a task, enabling end-to-end evaluation of multi-LRO systems.
-Moreover, these multi-LRO queries should be stratified into difficulty levels (\eg, by hops, LRO numbers) to reveal the capability limits of systems.
+(4) \textbf{Challenging Multi-LRO Composition} (to resolve Q3): The benchmark should include more challenging multi-LRO queries that require composing multiple LROs within a task, enabling end-to-end evaluation of multi-LRO systems.
+Moreover, these multi-LRO queries should be stratified into difficulty levels (\eg, LRO numbers) to reveal the capability limits of systems. \end{new}